peterHoburg/python_docker_example/README.md

 #### Push
 docker push is very similar to git push.
-After building a docker container locally you "push" it to a remote docker store; either privately hosted on a cloud provider, or the docker hub public store if you want your container publicly available.
+After building a docker image locally you "push" it to a remote docker store; either privately hosted on a cloud provider, or the docker hub public store if you want your container to be publicly available.

 Each store has slightly different ways of authenticating before pushing.
 Please reference the relevant docs.

 ### Dockerfile
 This is one of the most important pieces of any dockerized project.
-It is the blueprint that all of your images and containers are built from.
+It is the blueprint that all of your images are built from and containers run.
 A dockerfile must contain some basic pieces; FROM, ENTRYPOINT, and CMD.
 Entrypoint can be excluded, but is almost always uses.

 #### Syntax overview
 Each line start with a keyword.
-Common ones are `FROM, WORKDIR, ENV, COPY, RUN, ARG, ADD, ENTRYPOINT, CMD`.
+Common ones are

+`FROM, WORKDIR, ENV, COPY, RUN, ARG, ADD, ENTRYPOINT, CMD`.

-Following the keyword you either plain strings or JSON lists telling the keyword what to do.
-Many of the keywords work with both JSON array syntax (exec form) and the shell form.
+Following each keyword you have either plain strings (shell form) or a JSON list (exec form) telling the keyword what to do.
+Many of the keywords accept exec and shell form.
 Example:

-`CMD ["python", "main.py"]` JSON array AKA exec form.
+`CMD ["python", "main.py"]` JSON array (exec form).
 This is the preferred form for commands that support it.

 NOTE: The exec form uses double quotes " not single '

 `CMD python main.py` shell form.

 #### FROM clause
-This is the "OS" (more accurately describes an environment or `base image`) that you will install stuff on top of and eventually run your code in.
-This does not have to be a bear bones linux distribution (OS) (Debian, Ubuntu ect...) but can be something built on top of one.
-In this project the python image is being used.
-In reality the python image is just Debian with some libraries/packages installed on top of it to enable python run out of the box.
+This is the "OS" (`image`) that you will add to and eventually run your code using.
+This does not have to be a barebones linux distribution (Debian, Ubuntu ect...) but can be another image built on top of a distro.
+In this project the python image is used.
+The python image is just Debian with some libraries/packages installed on top of it to enable python run out of the box.

-The best way to select the `base image` you want to use is to go to [DockerHub](https://hub.docker.com/) and search for the language, framework, db, or other that you will be using.
+The best way to select the `image` you want to build on is to go to [DockerHub](https://hub.docker.com/) and search for the language, framework, db, or other that you will be using.
-These base images are usually ["Docker Official Images"](https://docs.docker.com/docker-hub/official_images/) and will "Just Work"TM.
+These images are usually ["Docker Official Images"](https://docs.docker.com/docker-hub/official_images/) and will "Just Work"TM.

 #### ENTRYPOINT clause
 ENTRYPOINT is one of two main clauses that are executed during the `docker run` phase.
-ENTRYPOINT gives specifies a command that is executed just before the `CMD` clause.
+ENTRYPOINT specifies a command that is executed just before the `CMD` clause.

-ENTRYPOINT is frequently used to finish setting up the environment.
+ENTRYPOINT is frequently used to finish setting up the runtime environment.
 This can involve setting environment variables containing secrets whether they be DB secrets, encryption keys, or something else you do not want the entire world to know.

+NOTE: Anything set during the `docker run` phase will not persist across docker container instances.
+This makes setting secrets in ENTRYPOINT safe.
+DO NOT hard code the secrets in whatever script ENTRYPOINT calls!
+Use the entrypoint script to pull secrets from a secrets manager.

 #### CMD clause
 [Docs](https://docs.docker.com/engine/reference/builder/#cmd)

 This is where you finally get to run your code!
 The CMD clause is the last thing docker executes, and is used to run your project.
 The Dockerfile CMD can be overwritten in `docker run` phase, see docker